logkit/logkit/README.md

 ])
 ```

 You can add and configure as many [Endpoints][endpoints] as desired, such as the included File and HTTP Service Endpoints.
-You can also completely customize the format in which log entries are written to each Endpoint.
+You can also completely [customize the format][formatting] in which log entries are written to each Endpoint.

 ### Formatting